“As Marcello, Enoch displayed a lyric baritone of quality.”

 — David Friscic, DC Metro Theater Arts

 Bass-baritone Hunter Enoch joined the Domingo-Cafritz Young Artist program at Washington National Opera in the fall of 2015.
 During his time with the company, he was heard as Count Almaviva in the Young Artist performance of Le nozze di Figaro, a Corporal in The Daughter of the Regiment, ADC in The Dictator’s Wife, covered Joseph De Rocher in Dead Man Walking, and sang Sharpless in the Young Artist performance of Madame Butterfly.
 His WNO debut was as Moralés in Carmen and he was later heard as James Miller in the world premiere of Better Gods.
-This season, Mr. Enoch returns to WNO as Montano in Otello, and sings the role of Kurwenal in Tristan und Isolde with the National Symphony Orchestra under the baton of Gianandrea Noseda at both the Kennedy Center and at Lincoln Center.
-Further performances include Scarpia in Tosca for Anchorage Opera and the title role in Le Nozze di Figaro and Palemon in Thais with Maryland Lyric Opera.
-In the 2018-19 Mr. Enoch returned to Washington National Opera to sing the role of William Dale in Silent Night, made his company and role debut as Scarpia for Opera Birmingham, and sings Happy in La Fanciulla del West and Raimondo in Lucia di Lammermoor for Maryland Lyric Opera.
+The 2022-23 season will see several important role and company debuts, including a debut at Opera Theatre of Saint Louis in Tosca as Scarpia.
+Performances in the 2021-22 season included Scarpia in Tosca for Anchorage Opera, as well as the title role in Le Nozze di Figaro and Palemon in Thais with Maryland Lyric Opera.
+In the 2019-20 season, Mr. Enoch returned to WNO as Montano in Otello, and sang the role of Kurwenal in Tristan und Isolde with the National Symphony Orchestra under the baton of Gianandrea Noseda at both the Kennedy Center and at Lincoln Center.
+In the 2018-19 Mr. Enoch returned to Washington National Opera to sing the role of William Dale in Silent Night, made his company and role debut as Scarpia for Opera Birmingham, and sang Happy in La Fanciulla del West and Raimondo in Lucia di Lammermoor for Maryland Lyric Opera.